cerai-iitm/IndiCASA/README.md

 ## Research and Citation

 This work aims to contribute to the growing body of research on fairness and safety in AI.
 If you use components of this project, please consider citing the relevant papers or the project itself.
-The research related to the `BiasMetric` component can be found in:
+The research related to the `BiasMetric` component can be found in the [BiasMetric/README.md](BiasMetric/README.md) file.
-*   *IndiBias: A Computationally Constructed Multilingual Dataset for Indian Social Biases*.
-NAACL 2024. ([PDF](https://aclanthology.org/2024.naacl-long.487.pdf))

 Please refer to the README files in subdirectories for more specific citation information if available.